 And if course, thank you to everyone so much for reading, and I hope that you have an awesome day/night!

-GENRES: Fantasy, Historical, Graphic Novel, YA, Fiction
+GENRES: Fantasy, Historical, Graphic Novel, LGBTQIA+, YA, Fiction

 PUBLISHER: Razorbill